Criminal Code (Serious Vilification and Hate Crimes) and Other Legislation Amendment Bill 2023

 12.54 pmMr KNUTHOpposes

-Opposed the bill on freedom of speech grounds, arguing it erodes fundamental rights that ancestors fought for, citing the Queensland Council of Civil Liberties on supporting free speech even for those you disagree with.
+Opposed the bill on freedom of speech grounds, arguing it weakens fundamental rights that forebears fought for and citing the Queensland Council of Civil Liberties on supporting free speech even for those you disagree with.

 12.25 pmMr HUNTSupports